DarkSideMaster/WEB_API_TASK/README.md

-## WEB API (.NET Core) hierarchical tree
+## Web API (.NET Core) hierarchical tree

-This WEB API was created use .NET Core technology.
+This Web API was created use .NET Core technology.
 And can help you create a hierarchical tree structure to organize your assets in your enterprise.
 In response you will receive a JSON of the following structure:

 ```json
  "id": 1,